The Swan Defined Risk Foreign Developed Fund

 Applying the DRS to Foreign Developed Markets

-The Swan Defined Risk Foreign Developed Fund seeks to address common investor concerns such as seeking capital appreciation while seeking protection of that capital when investing in developed foreign markets.
-The DRS allows investors to seek participation in the growth opportunities while also seeking some protection from major losses that can be experienced in foreign developed markets.
+The Swan Defined Risk Foreign Developed Fund seeks to address common investor concerns such as seeking long-term capital appreciation while seeking preservation of that capital when investing in developed foreign markets.
+The DRS allows investors to seek participation in the growth opportunities while also seeking to mitigate the risk of major losses that can be experienced in foreign developed markets.

 Investing for growth, Seeking protection of capital

 The market is unpredictable, making it difficult to plan long-term outcomes.
 That’s why we believe reducing downside risk can help smooth out returns over market cycles and significantly impact wealth creation over the long term.

 With this in mind, we developed our Defined Risk Strategy in 1997 as a way to offer our clients a distinctive, innovative tool that seeks consistent long-term returns while protecting portfolios from large market declines.